Formation of Galactic Disks I: Why Did the Milky Way's Disk Form Unusually Early?: Introduction

-Major insights into the formation of our own MW were gained recently from the chemistry and kinematics of nearby stars in large spectroscopic and astrometric surveys like APOGEE, LAMOST, Gaia, and H3 \citep{bk22,bk23,conroy22,rix22,xiang-rix22}.
+Major insights into the formation of our own MW have recently been gained from the chemistry and kinematics of nearby stars in large spectroscopic and astrometric surveys like APOGEE, LAMOST, Gaia, and H3\footnote{Hectochelle in the Halo at High Resolution} \citep{bk22,bk23,conroy22,rix22,xiang-rix22}.
 By using chemical tagging, stellar age estimates, and kinematics, this ``galactic archeology'' approach allows us to obtain insight into how our galaxy may have evolved over cosmic time.
-Despite the differences in sample selection and analysis, these different data sets consistently show a three-stage picture of the MW's disk assembly (compare, e.g., Figure~4 in \citealt{bk22}, Figure~3 in \citealt{conroy22}, and Figure~6 in \citealt{rix22}): \begin{itemize} \item \emph{Protogalaxy.} The most metal-poor stars, [Fe/H] $\lesssim -1.5$, are arranged in a kinematically hot component dominated by random velocities with only weak or no net rotation (first introduced by \citealt{bk22} as ``Aurora''\footnote{Note that these authors separate stars formed in-situ based on the [Al/Fe] abundances, which can be reliably done only at [Fe/H] $> -1.5$.
-For that reason, the stars with lower metallicities are missing from the Aurora population identified by the authors, although in reality the destribution of [Fe/H] in that population extends to lower metallicities \citep[see, e.g., Figure~3 in][]{conroy22}.}).
-This population is thought to reflect the remnants of the earliest phase of galaxy formation associated with disordered gas accretion and active galaxy mergers.
-Observed elevated abundances of globular cluster chemical markers (N, Al, O, and Si) also suggest that this pre-disk stage is associated with highly clustered star formation compared to the later disk stage \citep{bk22,bk23}.
-Although on average the galaxy growth at this stage is formally dominated by the in-situ star formation \citep[e.g.,][]{oser10,rodriguez-gomez16,clauwens18,tacchella19,davison20}, the contribution from merging with similar mass galaxies can be significant \citep[$\sim 20\%\text{--}30\%$ of the total stellar mass increase; see, e.g.,][and Section~\ref{sec:results:protogalaxy} below]{santistevan20,renaud21}, making even the notion of a clear single MW progenitor ambiguous.
+Despite the differences in sample selection and analysis, these different data sets consistently show a three-stage picture of the MW's disk assembly (compare, e.g., Figure~4 in \citealt{bk22}, Figure~3 in \citealt{conroy22}, and Figure~6 in \citealt{rix22}): \begin{itemize} \item \emph{Protogalaxy.} The most metal-poor stars, [Fe/H] $\lesssim -1.5$, are arranged in a kinematically hot component dominated by random velocities with only weak or no net rotation (first introduced by \citealt{bk22} as ``Aurora'').\footnote{Note that these authors separate stars formed in situ based on the [Al/Fe] abundances, which can be reliably done only at [Fe/H] $> -1.5$.
+For that reason, the stars with lower metallicities are missing from the Aurora population identified by the authors, although in reality the distribution of [Fe/H] in that population extends to lower metallicities \citep[see, e.g., Figure~3 in][]{conroy22}.} This population is thought to reflect the remnants of the earliest phase of galaxy formation associated with disordered gas accretion and active galaxy mergers.
+The observed elevated abundances of globular cluster chemical markers (N, Al, O, and Si) also suggest that this pre-disk stage is associated with highly clustered star formation compared to the later disk stage \citep{bk22,bk23}.
+Although on average the galaxy growth at this stage is formally dominated by the in situ star formation \citep[e.g.,][]{oser10,rodriguez-gomez16,clauwens18,tacchella19,davison20}, the contribution from merging with similar-mass galaxies can be significant \citep[$\sim 20\%\text{--}30\%$ of the total stellar mass increase; see, e.g.,][and Section~\ref{sec:results:protogalaxy} below]{santistevan20,renaud21}, making even the notion of a clear single MW progenitor ambiguous.
 To avoid this ambiguity, \citet{conroy22} collectively denoted all this early star formation occurring in major separate galaxies before the coalescence as the protogalaxy.